eslint/eslint.org/src/content/drafts/how-to-create-a-custom-eslint-rule.md

 2. `lib/rules/no-bacon.js` -- The source file where you will write the core logic of the rule.
 3. `docs/rules/no-bacon.md` -- A Markdown file that explains what your rule does.
 It largely will contain the answers to the questions discussed above.

-**Before examining each file, there's a few important links you should be aware of**:
+**Before examining each file, there are a few important links you should be aware of**:

-* ESLint provides a [Working with Rules](https://eslint.org/docs/latest/developer-guide/working-with-rules) guide on their website that goes into a lot of detail about each of the files and what every property is.
+* ESLint provides a [Working with Rules](https://eslint.org/docs/latest/developer-guide/working-with-rules) guide that goes into a lot of detail about each of the files and what every property is.
 It's something you'll definitely want to check out when you start making your own rules.
 * There is a [Yeoman](https://yeoman.io/) generator that aids in the creation of plugins and rules that you can find [here](https://github.com/eslint/generator-eslint).
 Once installed, it'll ask you a series of questions and then generate all of the files in the correct spots for you -- with much of the core code set up for you.
 I found it really useful in helping me get started with rules.

 ### Test File (tests/lib/rules/no-bacon.js)